mtumilowicz/rust-rocket-workshop/README.txt

           key and value: artist has changed from a String to a &String, and works from a Vec<String> to a &Vec<String>.
 1. syntax
+    * The for loop uses IntoIterator::into_iter to convert its operand &v into an iterator and then calls Iterator::next repeatedly.
+        * trait: Iterator IntoIterator
+        * The inspect adapter is handy for debugging pipelines of iterator adapters, but it isn’t used much in production code.
+        * enumerate adapter attaches a running index to the sequence, tak‐ ing an iterator that produces items A, B, C, ... and returning an iterator that pro‐ duces pairs (0, A), (1, B), (2, C), ....
     * shadowing of let
     * if let
         if let pattern = expr {